Jackson, Mich. Wednesday, November 10, 2021

 The Prosperity Awards are the second of three $500,000 grant allocations this year totaling $1.5 million.
 Planet Awards winners were announced in April, and a request for proposals for the People Awards will be announced later this year.

 The Consumers Energy Foundation is the charitable arm of Consumers Energy, Michigan’s largest energy provider.
 The Foundation enables communities to thrive and grow by investing in what’s most important to Michigan — its people, our planet and Michigan’s prosperity.
 In 2020, the Consumers Energy Foundation, Consumers Energy, its employees and retirees contributed over $19 million to Michigan nonprofits.
-For more information, visit www.ConsumersEnergy.com/foundation.
+For more information about the Consumers Energy Foundation, visit our Consumers Energy Foundation page.

 Consumers Energy is Michigan’s largest energy provider, providing natural gas and/or electricity to 6.8 million of the state’s 10 million residents in all 68 Lower Peninsula counties.